 You will want to make sure that the Timeline frame rate is accurate here.
 The footage in this example was recorded on a DSLR at 25 FPS, so 25 FPS is also selected in Resolve.

-Next, click on the little Rocket icon in the bottom center of the screen.
+Next, click on the little rocket icon in the bottom center of the screen.
 This will open the Render Settings page.
 You’ll be able to see that Resolve has it’s own Youtube render preset.
-We’re not going to use this as we can squeeze more quality out by tweaking the settings further.
+You’re not going to use this as you can squeeze more quality out by tweaking the settings further.
 So, select “Custom” for your Render preset, and use the following render settings:

 Render: Select “Single clip”.
-We only use the “Individual clips” option when we want to trim several clips of raw footage into smaller ones to be used later
+I only use the “Individual clips” option when I want to trim several clips of raw footage into smaller ones to be used later.

 Quality: Select the Automatic setting, and choose the Best option.